 Eastern Ukraine has been in a humanitarian crisis since March 2014, when armed conflict erupted between separatists and Ukrainian armed forces.
 Separatists now control most of eastern Donetsk region, and a small area of southern Luhansk region.
-3.8 million people are in need of humanitarian assistance and more than 3 million have been displaced.
+3.8 million people are in need of humanitarian assistance and more than 2.8 million have been displaced.
 Protection and health are of particular concern in conflict areas, particularly as a large number of older people are affected.
-Humanitarian access is constrained: since September 2015, almost all international aid organisations have been banned from non-government areas; however, as of September UNHCR’s license to operate in Donetsk and surrounding areas was renewed. ?
+Humanitarian access is constrained: virtually all international aid organisations (all in Donestk) have been banned from non-government areas. ?
+However, in September 2016 UNHCR’s license to operate in Donetsk and surrounding areas was renewed. ?

 INFORM measures Ukraine's risk of humanitarian crisis and disaster to be high, at 5.3/10.
 Hazard exposure rating is also very high at 7/10.?